ruchisahota/gaia/v1/doc/documentation.md

 # Poke

-## Description
+> Operations:

 When available, poke can be used to update various information about the parent.
 For instance, for enforcers, poke will be use as the heartbeat.

 # Policy

-## Description
+> Operations: `GET` `DELETE`

 [nodoc]